NextCenturyCorporation/mcs-scene-generator/ILE_API.md

 #### shortcut_lava_room

 (bool): Creates a room with lava on either side of the performer.
 The performer will start in the center (non-lava) part.
+Default: False

 Simple Example:
 ```